vmware-tanzu/tanzu-framework/docs/api-machinery/tanzu-core-controllers.md

   Are these two fields mutually exclusive?
 * For optional fields, sane defaults must be provided via [defaulting webhooks](https://kubebuilder.io/cronjob-tutorial/webhook-implementation.html) wherever applicable.
+* Note that validation and defaulting webhooks should only be defined for the “hub” version.
+This also means that if a new version v2 is added, the webhooks should be moved to the v2 package and updated to work on the v2 type.

 ### Requeue and Rate Limiting